onurcatik/seo-guide/docs/mdBook/07_Optimize.md

 This methodological approach ensures that every element—from content structure to image optimization—is aligned with modern SEO standards.
 In doing so, you lay the groundwork for sustainable search performance, driving both traffic and engagement over the long term.

 ---

-This tutorial is intended as a blueprint for developing pages that are both user-centric and technically sound.
-Advanced practitioners should integrate these guidelines with ongoing testing and data-driven refinement to adapt to evolving search algorithms and user behavior trends.